McIntyre-Colin/McIntyre-Colin/README.md

 - 👋 Hi, I’m @McIntyre-Colin
 - 👀 I’m interested in software engineering, AI, and machine learning!
 - 🌱 I’m currently expanding my knowlegde on React.js and frontend development
 - 📫 How to reach me!
-Please Reach Out!
+Don't hesitate to connect!
 - LinkedIn: https://www.linkedin.com/in/mcintyre-colin/

 <!---